raaz810/Stationery-store/README.md

-# 📚 Skribb – Online Stationery Ordering Platform
+# 📚 Online Stationery Ordering Platform

 Skribb is a **full-stack web application** built for **Sri Balaji Books & Stationery Xerox** in **Visakhapatnam**.
 This platform allows customers to browse and order stationery products online and pick them up in-store, eliminating long queues and streamlining the purchasing process.